Have you ever painstakingly made a selection in Photoshop, only to realize you actually need the exact opposite of what you made?

 For example, you carefully selected the person in your portrait because you want to remove the background.
 But when you delete your selection, the person disappears, not the background.
 You could painstakingly redo the whole selection, or you could simply reverse it in one step.

 Hey there!
-I’m Cara and I can attest that knowing how to reverse a selection in Photoshop is a very useful skill.
+I’m Cara and I can attest that knowing how to invert a selection in Photoshop is a very useful skill.
 It’s also super easy, so let me show you how!

 Table of Contents

-3 Ways to Reverse a Selection in Photoshop
+3 Ways to Reverse/Invert a Selection in Photoshop

 Reversing the selection, or inverting as Photoshop calls it, is super simple.
 You can reverse any selection, so it doesn’t matter what selection tool you use to make the original selection.